eboggs302/eboggs302/README.md

 ## I’m currently learning ...
   - At Disco:
     - All things Disco...
-    - Learning anything/everything from those around me: being a sponge 🧽
+    - Learning what I can from those around me: being a sponge 🧽
   - At home:
     - American Sign Language (trying to be more consistent with it)
     - Learning TSDX